AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 Running this function will produce a list of assets that are registered on the chain.
 This is useful when you want to create a UI that lists all possible assets, including XCM-compatible assets.

 Next, let’s execute a cross-consensus function.
 Parachains will have a pallet called `polkadotXcm`, while Relay Chains will use the pallet `xcmPallet`.
-Both of them will have the same function and syntax for sending XCM transactions.
+Both of them will use the same functions and syntax for sending XCM transactions.

-For this example, we will send the Relay Chain asset to the parachain, like we've done in previous chapters, but this time, we’ll be using TypeScript.
+For this example, we will send the Relay Chain asset to the parachain, as we've done in previous chapters, but this time, we’ll use TypeScript.

 Let’s create two API instances, one for the parachain and another for the Relay Chain.
 Although for our example, we will only call the extrinsic from the Relay Chain, and initialize the parachain API instance to dynamically obtain the parachain ID.